Summary: Should I buy VFV or VOO?

 Well, it depends!

-If you’re interested in a lower MER and higher dividend yield, VOO may be the better option, but you will have to absorb the currency conversion cost.
+If you prefer a lower MER and higher dividend yield, VOO may be the better option, but you will need to bear the currency conversion cost.
 Or, if you’re familiar with Norbert’s Gambit, you can convert funds without the currency conversion fees (click here to learn about Norbert’s Gambit).
 As a reminder, you will need to hold VOO in your RRSP to avoid the 15% withholding tax.

 To review the full details of VFV and VOO from Vanguard, click on either one.